FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/format.md

 ##### Format 1

-Displays using the same format as in <span class="mc-variable header_footer_variables.hf_long_product_name variable">Transfer CFT</span> 3.5 and lower, though phase and phasestep no longer display.
+Displays using the same format as in Transfer CFT{{< TransferCFT/hflongproductname  >}} 3.5 and lower, though phase and phasestep no longer display.

 ##### Format 2